The Emergency Center at Johns Hopkins All Children's Hospital treats infants, children and young adults who have emergency medical needs.

 Pediatric Emergency Medicine Physicians

 Our pediatric emergency medicine physicians have three additional years of pediatric training beyond their required training in emergency medicine.
 At least one board-certified pediatric emergency medicine physician is in the Emergency Center at all times and sometimes as many as three.
 Our experts’ additional training means faster diagnosis and treatment.

-- The Emergency Center is directly adjacent to the Pediatric Radiology Department.
-The Radiology department is staffed 24 hours, and films are read by Pediatric Radiologists.
-Our Radiology department is part of the Image Gently campaign; a widespread effort by radiologists to reduce radiation exposure in children's in many different ways.
+Our Emergency Center is directly adjacent to our pediatric radiology department, which is staffed 24 hours.
+All films are read by pediatric radiologists.
+Our radiology program is part of the Image Gently campaign, a widespread effort by radiologists to reduce radiation exposure in children.

 - Severe cuts with excessive bleeding